 Girls who grow up without a healthy father-daughter relationship are at greater risk for experiencing problems in school, abusing drugs and alcohol, and participating in risky sexual behavior.
 In fact, adolescent girls without fathers are twice as likely to be involved in early sexual activity.

 While some dads are quick to embrace having a daughter, others struggle with the father-daughter relationship.

-- It’s no secret that girls tend to be more verbal than boys.
-Instead of getting annoyed with all the chatter, take time to listen to her thoughts, feelings and dreams.
+It’s no secret that girls tend to be more verbal than boys.
+Instead of feeling annoyed with all the chatter, take time to listen to her thoughts, feelings and dreams.

-- Get involved in their education.
+Become involved in her education.
 Research suggests that daughters’ academic successes are closely related to the quality of their childhood relationship with their fathers.

 The father/daughter relationship can sometimes feel very confusing, especially as your daughter enters adolescence.
 One minute she wants a hug from you, but the next minute she can’t stand to be in your presence.
-While you might be tempted to back off, don’t.
+While you might feel tempted to back off, don’t.
 From birth to adulthood, your daughter can benefit from your healthy presence in her life.
+You are a #girldad.